-I couldn’t believe how cheap Chifure Lipstick S was when I saw it being sold at Aeon Rycom Mall in Okinawa.
+I couldn’t believe how cheap Chifure Lipstick S was when I saw it in my trip to Okinawa.
 It was elegantly displayed alongside other well-known Japan brands such as Shiseido, Kanebo and Integrate.
 At ¥350 (before tax) for a Japan-made lipstick, Chifure Lipstick S was unarguably a steal.
 I couldn’t resist the temptation and grabbed two – one for me and another for mom.

 About Chifure Lipstick S

 Chifure is a brand that has been around since 1947.
 That’s an impressive 70+ years of history.
 Its philosophy is to produce quality cosmetics at affordable prices and I think it has succeeded in doing so.
 Based on its website, Chifure is also available in Taiwan, China and Thailand.

 Of the different types of lipsticks sold by Chifure, the product being reviewed today – Chifure Lipstick S – is the cheapest (¥350).
 It contains hyaluronic acid and is said to be moisturizing.
 Here is her official marketing promises:

 “Moisturizing lipstick that glides on smoothly to create plump, feminine lips.
 Formulated with the same concentration (0.2%) of moisturizing hyaluronic acid as in Chifure Alcohol-free Serum.”